 Irene would return home from the weekly grocery shop, laden with bulging bags of food.
-Plenty of flour, butter, onions and carrots to make the pies, but for the meat she’d make a separate trip, and store it in bulk in unmarked containers in the freezer.
+She’d have plenty of flour, butter, onions and carrots to make the pies, but for the meat she’d make a separate trip, and store it in bulk in unmarked containers in the freezer.
 One meaty batch would last for months of pies.
-So many times Irene was asked, ‘this is such delicious meat.
+So many times Irene was asked, ‘This is such delicious meat.
 Where do you get it from?’
 But Irene would never tell; all she’d say was that it cost her an arm and a leg.

 It became a tradition that Bill would judge the yearly pie competition, and he himself was often judged for seeming to favour his own wife.
-Even he found the deliciousness of the pies a surprise, because apart from those, she couldn’t cook a thing.
-Her fish was dry and bony, and the butcher’s joint she’d roast on a Sunday was as tough as old boots, not to mention that her soggy ved, and her solid Victoria sponge would always sink in the middle.
-At home they existed mainly on burnt toast slathered in butter and shop bought strawberry jam.
+Even he found the deliciousness of the pies a surprise, because apart from savoury pies, she couldn’t cook a thing.
+Her fish was dry and bony, and the butcher’s joint she’d roast on a Sunday was as tough as old boots, not to mention that her soggy veg, and her solid Victoria sponge would always sink in the middle.
+At home they existed mainly on burnt toast slathered in butter and shop-bought strawberry jam.

 In the spirit of fairness, in 1962, the W.I. tried another judge, a Mr. Braithwaite, a no nonsense and moral sort of character who was also the Town Mayor.
-Hopes were high that year that a new champion would be awarded the first prize rosette, but when Mr. Braithwaite tasted Irene’s pie, he literally swooned, and everyone could see that there was no doubt about it, her pie was indeed the tastiest.
+Hopes were high that year that a new champion would be awarded the first prize rosette.
+All hopes were dashed, because when Mr. Braithwaite tasted Irene’s pie, he literally swooned, and everyone could see that there was no doubt about it, her pie was indeed the tastiest.
 The next year, Bill was reinstated as chief judge.

 The W.I. was a-twitter the following year about Irene’s newly found competition in Mrs. Hughes, and jokes were rife that Bill’s life must have been hell for the last twelve months.
 This year’s pie entries were a tightly held secret.
 Even the ladies went outside of their usual shopping haunts, in order to keep secret the ingredients of their pies, searching far and wide for just the right things.
 Irene came home late one night, after dark, dragging behind her a large batch of fresh meat to make an even better, even tastier pie.
 The meat was rich and red, veined and marbled with thick, white fat.
 One eyeball, exactly the same steely-grey as Mrs. Hughes’, rolled from one of the bags, and was promptly gobbled up by the Mead’s greedy golden Labrador, Glen.

-The day of the competition, the church hall was emanating smells and flavours that reached out throughout the village.
-Warm and buttery pastry, containing all varieties of meat, fish, game and vegetables, each one tastier than the next, and each could easily have been the winner at a lesser competition.
+The day of the competition, the church hall was oozing smells and flavours that reached out throughout the village.
+Warm and buttery pastry, contained all varieties of meat, fish, game and vegetables, each one tastier than the next, and each could easily have been the winner at a lesser competition.
 Everyone presumed that Mrs. Hughes’ non-appearance, and subsequent disappearance was to do with her pride, and she couldn’t possibly improve on last year’s perfect pork pie.
-But when Irene was yet again awarded the rosette, it was only she, and Glen the Labrador, that knew anything different.
+But when Irene Mead was awarded the rosette, yet again, it was only she, and Glen the Labrador, who knew anything different.